-In preparing the financial statements, the directors are responsible for assessing the ability of the Group to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis
+In preparing the financial statements, the directors are responsible for assessing the ability of the Group to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intend to liquidate the Group or to cease operations, or has no realistic alternative but to do so.

-The directors are responsible for overseeing the Group's fir state, in accordance with Accounting Standard AASB 101 F statements comply with IFRS.
+The directors are responsible for overseeing the Group's financial reporting process.
+In Note A(i), the directors also state, in accordance with Accounting Standard AASB 101 Presentation of Financial Statements, that the financial statements comply with IFRS.

-Auditor's Responsibilities for the Audit of the
+Auditor's Responsibilities for the Audit of the Financial Statements

-Our objectives are to obtain reasonable assurance about w material misstatement, whether due to fraud or error, and to Reasonable assurance is a high level of assurance, but is n with Australian Auditing Standards will always detect a mate arise from fraud or error and are considered material if, indi expected to influence the economic decisions of users take
+Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with Australian Auditing Standards will always detect a material misstatement when it exists.
+Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.

-As part of an audit in accordance with Australian Auditing S maintain professional scepticism throughout the audit.
-We
+As part of an audit in accordance with Australian Auditing Standards, we exercise professional judgement and maintain professional scepticism throughout the audit.
+We also:

-- Identify and assess the risks of material misstateme error, design and perform audit procedures response sufficient and appropriate to provide a basis for our misstatement resulting from fraud is higher than for collusion, forgery, intentional omissions, misreprese - Obtain an understanding of internal control relevant appropriate in the circumstances, but not for the pu the Group's internal control. - Evaluate the appropriateness of accounting policies and related disclosures made by the directors. - Conclude on the appropriateness of the directors us on the audit evidence obtained, whether a material may cast significant doubt on the Group's ability to material uncertainty exists, we are required to draw disclosures in the financial statements or, if such di conclusions are based on the audit evidence obtain future events or conditions may cause the Group to - Evaluate the overall presentation, structure and cor disclosures, and whether the financial statements remanner that achieves fair presentation - Obtain sufficient appropriate audit evidence regard activities within the Group to express an opinion on direction, supervision and performance of the Grou opinion
+- Identify and assess the risks of material misstatement of the financial statements, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
+The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control. - Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Group's internal control. - Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by the directors. - Conclude on the appropriateness of the directors use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the Group's ability to continue as a going concern.
+If we conclude that a material uncertainty exists, we are required to draw attention in our auditor's report to the related disclosures in the financial statements or, if such disclosures are inadequate, to modify our opinion.
+Our conclusions are based on the audit evidence obtained up to the date of our auditor's report.
+However, future events or conditions may cause the Group to cease to continue as a going concern. - Evaluate the overall presentation, structure and content of the financial statements, including the disclosures, and whether the financial statements represent the underlying transactions and events in a manner that achieves fair presentation. - Obtain sufficient appropriate audit evidence regarding the financial information of the entities or business activities within the Group to express an opinion on the financial statements.
+We are responsible for the direction, supervision and performance of the Group audit.
+We remain solely responsible for our audit opinion.